 - Filling balloons (balloon rides, party balloons, blimps, meteorological research)

-- · Gas-cooled nuclear reactors
+- Gas-cooled nuclear reactors

-- · Some neon lights
+- Some neon lights

 - MRI machines (can be replaced by hydrogen)

 - In diving apparatus

-- · Breathing mixtures
+- Breathing mixtures

 - Pressurising agent (rockets)

 - Purge systems of unwanted gas

 - Leak detection

-- · Shielding gas for arc welding
+- Shielding gas for arc welding

 - Inert atmosphere in welding

-- · Food preservation
+- Food preservation

 - Cryogenics

 - Protective gas when growing silicon

 - Semi-conductors fibre optics

 - Gas for supersonic wind tunnels

-How would you define fair and reasonable allocation of helium in times of a global shortage?
+- 3. Inform students that it is their task is to prioritise the uses of helium in order from most to least fair and reasonable allocation of helium in times of a global shortage.